Leading SAFe (Scaled Agile Framework) Exam Notes

 - Enabler Epics support the Architectural Runway and future business functionality

-Epics need a Lean business case, the definition of a minimum viable product (MVP), an Epic Owner, and approval by LPM.
+- Epics need a Lean business case, the definition of a minimum viable product (MVP), an Epic Owner, and approval by LPM.

-Epics are described in four major fields:
+- Epics are described with four major fields:-

-- Business outcomes hypothesis
+- Business Outcomes

-- Leading indicators
+- Leading Indicators

-- Nonfunctional requirements
+- Nonfunctional requirements (NFRs)

 What are Strategic Themes?

-Strategic themes provide a mechanism to align the business objectives of an enterprise to SAFe portfolio.
-They influence portfolio strategy and provide business context for portfolio decision-making.
-Strategic themes are direct inputs to the portfolio vision.
+- Strategic themes provide a mechanism to align the business objectives of an enterprise to SAFe portfolio.

-Strategic themes can be defined by a phrase or by using the Objectives and Key Results (OKRs) template.
+- Strategic themes can be defined by a phrase or by using the Objectives and Key Results (OKRs) template.

 What is Lean Budget?